energysmart/Trading-Bot----Triangular-Arbitrage/README.md

 ## NOTE:

-THIS PROJECT IS ONLY PART OF A LARGER PROJECT AIMED AT AUTHOMATING EVERYTHING TRADING AND MAKING IT ACCESSIBLE TO MANY.
+THIS PROJECT IS ONLY PART OF A LARGER PROJECT AIMED AT AUTOMATING EVERYTHING TRADING AND MAKING IT ACCESSIBLE TO MANY.
 The larger project is hosted on a Private Repository.
-If you which to contribute to the larger Project or have access to the team, Message Me (+23408087118129 Whatsapp or email onwukavictoronwuka@gmail.com)
+If you wish to contribute to the larger Project or have access to the team, Message Me (+23408087118129 Whatsapp or email onwukavictoronwuka@gmail.com)

 ## Tech Stack Used